 What is Characterology by Wilhelm Reich

-According to Reich, emotional and psychological issues can manifest physically in the body, and he believed that the way in which a person holds themselves, their posture and muscle tone, can indicate the presence of certain emotional and psychological issues.
+According to Reich, emotional and psychological issues can manifest physically in the body, and he believed that the way in which a person holds themselves, their posture, and muscle tone can indicate the presence of certain emotional and psychological issues.
 Reich believed that there were several character types, each with its own distinct physical characteristics and emotional tendencies.
 He believed that these character types were formed in response to specific emotional and psychological issues in childhood.
 The five character types that Reich identified were:

-Leaving pattern
+Leaving Pattern

-The energy is going away from the person, "it hurts in the body, but I'm not there". when it hurts, this type will leave the body or leave the room (leave the situation).
+The energy is going away from the person, “it hurts in the body, but I’m not there.”
+When it hurts, this type will leave the body or leave the room (leave the situation).

-characterized by a thin, angular physique and associated with a tendency to avoid intimacy and commitment.
+It is characterized by a thin, angular physique and associated with a tendency to avoid intimacy and commitment.
 People with this pattern may have difficulty forming and maintaining close relationships, as they may feel that they need to protect themselves from being hurt or rejected.
 They may also have difficulty expressing their emotions and may suppress them.

-Merging pattern
+Merging Pattern

 Energy goes towards another person standing next to him, "It hurts, but I want you to fix it for me.".